On different Versions of the Exact Subgraph Hierarchy for the Stable Set Problem

-To summarize in this paper we confirm that even though an alternative definition of the ESH would seem more intuitive and computational favorable, with off the shelve SDP solvers it is the best option to consider the ESH in the way it has been done so far.
+To summarize, in this paper we confirm that even though our new hierarchies based on exactness seem more intuitive and computational favorable, with off the shelve SDP solvers it is the best option to consider the ESH in the way it has been done so far.
 Our findings are in accordance with the results of~\cite{GalliLetchford}, where it is observed that~\eqref{lovaszTheta_nPlus1} typically gives stronger bounds when strengthened.

 The rest of the paper is organized as follows.
-In \autoref{sec:eshOriginal} we give rigorous definitions of ESCs and the ESH and explain how they can be exploited computationally.
-In \autoref{esc:compressedESH} we introduce the CESH and compare it to the ESH, also in the light of the results of~\cite{GalliLetchford}.
-Then we introduce SESCs in \autoref{sec:scaledESC} and investigate how they are related to the ESCs.
-In \autoref{sec:computations} we present computational results and we conclude our paper in \autoref{sec:conclusions}.
+In Section~\ref{sec:eshOriginal} we give rigorous definitions of ESCs and the ESH and explain how they can be exploited computationally.
+In Section~\ref{esc:compressedESH} we introduce the CESH and compare it to the ESH, also in the light of the results of~\cite{GalliLetchford}.
+Then we introduce SESCs in Section~\ref{sec:scaledESC} and investigate how they are related to the ESCs.
+In Section~\ref{sec:computations} we present computational results and we conclude our paper in Section~\ref{sec:conclusions}.